spanners/udacity/cs253/webapp/README.markdown

-#Udacity CS253
+# Udacity CS253

+## webapp

-webapp - A Google App Engine web application using webapp2, containing:
+A Google App Engine web application using webapp2, containing:

 * Rot13 -- a form that allows you to ROT13 encode/decode text
 * Blog -- a blog with permalinks, using memcached and named routes & `uri_for`
 * AsciiChan -- a 'chan' style text board with geoip resolution rendered on a static google map image
 * Wiki -- a wiki with history, using markdown and memcached

-Notes:
+## Notes

 1. Wiki and Blog use the same user accounts, so a login in one persists in the other.
 2. You must create your own `lib/deploy_config.py` with a secret in order for